versun/RSSBox/docs/docs/en/demo.md

 Notes:

-1. You can add test source in Demo.
+1. You can add a test feed to the demo.
-2. Please do not add your own API Key in the Demo site.
+2. Please do not add your own API Key to the Demo site.
-3. Demo site uses free Google Translate translation, there are certain limitations, there may be translation failure.
+3. Demo site can not be translated and summarized (because the translation engine is not added)
-4. In order to control the use of resources, Demo site will close the relevant functions and clean up the data from time to time.
+4. In order to control the use of resources, Demo site will clean up the data from time to time.

 [I understand, enter Demo site](https://demo.rsstranslator.com).